Buck Advisory Council

 Welcome New BAC Chair

-The Buck Institute is pleased to announce that Shahab Fatheazam will become Chair of the Buck Advisory Council (BAC) on January 1, 2014, succeeding Harlan Kleiman, who has completed his two-year term of service.
+The Buck Institute is pleased to announce that Shahab Fatheazam will become Chairman of the Buck Advisory Council (BAC) on January 1, 2014, succeeding Harlan Kleiman, who has completed his two-year term of service.

 “I am happy to hand the reins of leadership over to Shahab.
 He brings an outstanding record of business expertise to the BAC.
 With his in-depth experience in the life sciences, I’m certain he will bring considerable energy and insight to this dynamic Advisory Council,” said Kleiman.